wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/unattended/index.rst

     .. note:: If Kibana is accessed before installing the Wazuh server, the Wazuh Kibana plugin indicates that it cannot establish a connection with the Wazuh API.
 Proceed with the Wazuh server installation to remediate this.

-    .. note:: It is highly recommended to change the passwords of the Elasticsearch users' passwords.
-To perform this action, see the :ref:`Elasticsearch tuning <change_elastic_pass>` section.

 Next steps
 ----------